non_type_in_catch_clause

 Description

-#The analyzer produces this diagnostic when the identifier following the
+The analyzer produces this diagnostic when the identifier following the

-clause is defined to be something other than a type.
+on in a catch clause is defined to be something other than a type.

 Example

-#The following code produces this diagnostic because f
+The following code produces this diagnostic because f is a function, not

 a type: